Insurance FAQs

 Why has my sum insured increased on my renewal documents?

-Each year when your policy renews, we automatically increase the amount you are insured for to keep your cover in line with the rate of inflation.
+Each year when your policy renews, we automatically increase the amount you are insured for by the uplift rate.
+The uplift rate is a percentage increase aimed at helping account for increasing costs.
+You do not have to accept this increase.
 In addition to this adjustment, you may also want to consider the value of any new contents or improvements to your home.
 If you need to make changes or list additional items, call us on 137 137.
 Our team is on hand to help you out.

 What insurance should I get if I am a tenant?